sspencer/mock/README.md

 outside the UI mount, or change `-l`.

-UI features: theme toggle, filter, pause stream, clear (server + client), HAR export, and a routes panel that refreshes after hot-reload.
+UI features: theme toggle, filter, pause stream, clear (server + client), HAR export, a Help dialog, and a routes panel that refreshes after hot-reload.
+Pause only freezes the live log in the browser; the mock server keeps serving traffic.
+Export HAR downloads the requests currently in the log as a HAR (HTTP Archive) JSON file.

 ## OpenAPI Stubs